 One of the easiest European destinations to get to from the USA, Spain is located in the southwestern part of the continent.
 If you travel to Spain from a major city hub in the US, you can typically fly into Barcelona without needing to make any connections.

 THURSDAY – Arrival in Barcelona

 Highlights of Barcelona: Visiting Gaudí’s Works + Barceloneta Beach

 Transportation: On this Spain vacation I do not recommend renting a car as it’s more optimal to travel by bus and/or train.
 For this reason, I’d recommend taking a taxi or Uber from Barcelona airport to your accommodation.
 Please note that while grabbing a taxi is more convenient, there’s also a higher chance of being ripped off.
 Before getting in your taxi, make sure to state your destination and make sure that the meter is working.
-(If you want to book a reliable taxi ahead of time, book here).
+(If you want to book a reliable driver ahead of time, book here).
 If you choose to Uber, you will need to put your passport number into the app to utilize Uber in Spain.
-(If you’re new to Uber, use my code vi9bs for $2 off your first three rides).

 Stay: I’d recommend staying in or near the Gothic Quarter.
 This way you’re able to walk nearly everywhere and you have several restaurants and bars right outside your door.
-I’d recommend using booking.com to search for hotels and compare prices or renting an Airbnb.
+I’d recommend using Booking.com, Expedia, or VRBO to search for hotels/rentals.

 Upon arrival to Spain and checking into your accommodation, head out for food before venturing out to see some of Barcelona’s most famous sites.
 If you land in Barcelona in the early morning I recommend a takeaway pastry from Chok.
 If you’ve arrived later in the day and are looking for a more hearty meal sit down for tapas at Vinitus.
 Once you’ve filled your stomach it’s time to hit the ground running and see some of the most famous sites in the world, courtesy of Antoni Gaudí, a famous Spanish architect.